 At some point one stops this loop and uses the fraction (with \emph{coprime} numerator and denominator).
 Clearly, one could simplify things by remembering the factorization of the numerator (for the product) and the denominator (for the sum and the product).
 In our case of the free field, linear representations (or admissible linear systems) are just ``free fractions'' \ldots

-However, to understand how the transition from using nc rational expressions (to represent elements in the free field) to (minimal) admissible linear systems in \emph{standard form} effects the capabilities of thinking (free) nc algebra, one needs to go to the meta level \cite{Kraemer2014a} .
+However, to understand how the transition from using nc rational expressions (to represent elements in the free field) to (minimal) admissible linear systems in \emph{standard form} affects the capabilities of thinking about (free) nc algebra, one needs to go to the meta level \cite{Kraemer2014a} .